 Yet when he spoke in church council meetings, he did so with such wisdom and discernment!
 What was striking to me as a newly arrived missionary was the respect, appreciation and love that other leaders showed him.
-Issues that came up at these council meetings would often be resolved be wise in the later unfolding of the circumstances.
+Issues that came up at these council meetings would often be resolved through his insightful biblical grasp of the issues.
+His proposed solutions would often be proved to be wise in the later unfolding of the circumstances.